1st Polish Corps in Russia: Formation

 At that time the I Corps numbered almost 30,000 men, although the number would fall to 23,500 over the coming months.

 Combat

-At first, after the fall of the Provisional Government, Dowbor-Muśnicki declared that his corps is neutral towards the Russian factions, and its intent is to join the Entente forces to fight against Germany and Austria-Hungary.
+At first, after the fall of the Provisional Government, Dowbor-Muśnicki declared that his corps was neutral towards the Russian factions, and intended to join the Entente forces to fight against Germany and Austria-Hungary.
 Soon, however, it became apparent that this was an unreasonable plan, as the Entente forces in the area were weak, and out of two dominant forces — the German Ober Ost forces, and Russian Bolsheviks - the Bolsheviks were much more hostile towards the Polish forces.